-- 100 % zero emission vehicles throughout city (including buses, trains, taxis, fleet and freight) - Many more people working regularly from home and more responsible use of cars for necessary trips only - A transformed bus network with free 'Greenlines' services and targeted discounts on Mainlines services, 'best-fare' digital integrated ticketing and improved local buses including 'Flexilines' - Public transport (including bus and rail), Park and Ride, cycling or personal emobility will be the first choice for longer journeys for most people

-- Active transport, cycling and walking will be the first choice for shorter journeys for most people - A thriving, accessible low-car city centre that is easy to move around in and supports economic growth in the whole city - Healthier neighbourhoods, aiming for all local services to be available by walking or cycling within 15 minutes, with cleaner air and a safer local environment - A rush-hour free city, gradually managing traffic to reduce peak hour demands - 16.9 The vision and ambitions illustrate how Leicester could change over the next 15 years.
+- 100 % zero emission vehicles throughout city (including buses, trains, taxis, fleet and freight) - Many more people working regularly from home and more responsible use of cars for necessary trips only - A transformed bus network with free 'Greenlines' services and targeted discounts on Mainlines services, 'best-fare' digital integrated ticketing and improved local buses including 'Flexilines' - Public transport (including bus and rail), Park and Ride, cycling or personal e-mobility will be the first choice for longer journeys for most people - Active transport, cycling and walking will be the first choice for shorter journeys for most people - A thriving, accessible low-car city centre that is easy to move around in and supports economic growth in the whole city - Healthier neighbourhoods, aiming for all local services to be available by walking or cycling within 15 minutes, with cleaner air and a safer local environment - A rush-hour free city, gradually managing traffic to reduce peak hour demands

+16.9 The vision and ambitions illustrate how Leicester could change over the next 15 years.
 This vision cannot be achieved without help and co-operation and funding from partners including transport operators, developers and Government.
-Local residents and businesses also play a key role is supporting and delivering the vision. - 16.10 The new Leicester Transport Plan will provide a renewed context for the submission stage of the local plan with a strong focus on promoting the use of public transport, walking & cycling, low emission and smarter travel.
-It builds on the council's Connecting Leicester strategy and extends the recent Transforming Cities programme for sustainable transport infrastructure, as shown on Diagram 18 The Spatial Transport Strategy.
+Local residents and businesses also play a key role is supporting and delivering the vision.

+16.10 The emerging Leicester Transport Plan will provide a renewed context for the submission stage of the local plan with a strong focus on promoting the use of public transport, walking & cycling, low emission and smarter travel.
+It builds on the council's Connecting Leicester strategy and extends the recent Transforming Cities programme for sustainable transport infrastructure, as shown on Diagram 18 - The Spatial Transport Strategy.
 This is achieved by enhancing city centre bus and rail transport hubs and walking, cycling and bus links between them.
-Developing strong bus, cycling and walking links on key radial corridors, park and ride enhancements including electrified buses, and smart travel initiatives including integrated digital ticketing - 16.11 Encouraging a shift towards clean low emission vehicles alongside a change to more sustainable transport modes will support climate change, air quality, and health objectives. - 16.12 The Enhanced Partnership Bus Plan (2022-30) is a key element of the Leicester Transport Plan setting out an ambitious way forward for public transport.
+Developing strong bus, cycling and walking links on key radial corridors, park and ride enhancements including electrified buses, and smart travel initiatives including integrated digital ticketing

+16.11 Encouraging a shift towards clean low emission vehicles alongside a change to more sustainable transport modes will support climate change, air quality, and health objectives.

+16.12 The Enhanced Partnership Bus Plan (2022-30) is a key element of the Leicester Transport Plan setting out an ambitious way forward for public transport.
 The Enhanced Partnership Bus Plan will deliver a series of legally committed Enhanced Partnership Bus schemes in line with funding availability.
-This will bring about a transformative change in bus travel that is electric, frequent, reliable, easy to use, and good value. - 16.13 The emerging transport strategy also focuses on making better use of existing and developing new infrastructure to support sustainable travel between existing neighbourhoods, in the city centre, adjacent regeneration areas, and in the major developments that will extend the Leicester Urban Area.
-The local plan has a key role to play in supporting the rebalancing of transport modes and the promotion of clean low emission transport, in particular by ensuring that new development is well located and integrated with sustainable transport modes, that it promotes mode shift and low emission travel and contributes towards achieving efficient and effective sustainable transport networks, as well as being accessible for those that need to use cars. - 16.14 The council has consulted on a workplace parking levy aimed at tackling congestion alongside improving air quality and addressing climate change challenges.
+This will bring about a transformative change in bus travel that is electric, frequent, reliable, easy to use, and good value.

+16.13 The emerging transport strategy also focuses on making better use of existing and developing new infrastructure to support sustainable travel between existing neighbourhoods, in the city centre, adjacent regeneration areas, and in the major developments that will extend the Leicester Urban Area.
+The local plan has a key role to play in supporting the rebalancing of transport modes and the promotion of clean low emission transport, in particular by ensuring that new development is well located and integrated with sustainable transport modes, that it promotes mode shift and low emission travel and contributes towards achieving efficient and effective sustainable transport networks, as well as being accessible for those that need to use cars.

+16.14 The council has consulted on a workplace parking levy aimed at tackling congestion alongside improving air quality and addressing climate change challenges.
 The council is considering the consultation responses and intends to determine next steps in the Autumn 2022.